-The accompanying notes are an integral part of this schedule.
+The accompanying notes to this schedule are an integral part of this schedule.

-NOTES TO SCHEDULE OF FEDERAL AWARDS EXPENDITURES FOR THE YEAR ENDED DECEMBER 31, 2000
+NOTES TO SCHEDULE OF FEDERAL AWARDS EXPENDITURES FOR THE YEAR ENDED DECEMBER 31, 2001

 NOTE A - SIGNIFICANT ACCOUNTING POLICIES

 The accompanying Schedule of Federal Awards Expenditures (the Schedule) summarizes activity of the Board's federal award programs.
 The schedule has been prepared on the cash basis of accounting.